Financing for Amazon Sellers: 7 Best Loan Options

 1. Business Line of Credit

 A business line of credit provides online retailers with quick access to cash up to a pre-approved limit.
 Unlike traditional loans, this type of funding allows you to easily borrow capital for almost any business purpose, including marketing your brand, restocking inventory, and more.
-The best part is that interest is only charged when you use the funds.
+Many Amazon sellers use lines of credit to manage delays in payout schedules or bridge cash flow gaps between Amazon sales spikes.

-From filling cash flow shortages to covering operating expenses, lines of credit come in handy for e-commerce business owners who need short-term funding to help with cash flow management.
 Since limits are based on how you handle your account funds responsibly, having a line of credit can help you build up your business credit.

 Pros:

-- Fast approval rate, possible within 48 hours
+• Fast approval rate, possible within 48 hours

-- Charges interest only on used funds
+• Charges interest only on used funds

-- Can help improve credit score
+• Can help improve credit score

 Cons:

-- Various fees, such as origination and monthly maintenance
+• Various fees, such as origination and monthly maintenance

-- Higher interest rates than traditional loans
+• Higher interest rates than traditional loans

 2. Inventory Financing

 With inventory financing, you can receive funding for your Amazon business using your products as collateral.
-Inventory financing works like a revolving line of credit, providing the working capital you need up to 100% of your assets’ value.
-These can be business assets like equipment and products or personal assets like a car.
+Inventory financing works like a revolving line of credit, providing the working capital you need up to 100% of your assets' value.
+These can be business assets like equipment and products, or personal assets like a car.

-This loan type is available for both small and midsize businesses, including those with bad credit.
-With most online lenders, you can qualify for inventory financing as long as your company has at least six months in business operations, over $10,000 of gross revenue per month, and at least a 550 credit score.
+With most online lenders, you can qualify for inventory financing as long as your company has at least six months of business operations, over $10,000 of gross revenue per month, and at least a 550 credit score.

 Pros:

-- Flexible payment, you borrow capital as needed
+• Flexible payment, you borrow capital as needed

-- Easy and quick application process
+• Easy and quick application process

-- Funded up to 100% the value of assets
+• Funded up to 100% the value of assets

 Cons:

-- Funds based on collateral value
+• Funds based on collateral value

-- Higher interest rates than traditional loans
+• Higher interest rates than traditional loans

 3. SBA Microloan

-Rates you pay depend on the program you choose, the amount you borrow, and the term length.
+Rates you pay depend on the financing program you choose, the loan amount you borrow, and the term length.
 With the capital you receive, you can purchase new inventory, office equipment, and most business expenses.
-You just can’t use it to pay off debts or real estate.
+You just can't use it to pay off debts or real estate.

 As a new Amazon Seller, you can submit a financial projection, which shows the lenders what products you'll sell and how you plan to repay the loan.
 Lenders generally require collateral as security if you can't pay them back.